 All right.

-So where do you see when as as I don't think the attorney general would be saying what he said in these interviews?
+So where do you see when as I don't think the Attorney General would be saying what he said in these interviews?

-But more importantly, did they outsource spying on Americans to to friendly uh intelligence agencies, allied agencies, for the purpose of circumventing American law.
+But more importantly, did they outsource spying on Americans to friendly intelligence agencies, allied agencies, for the purpose of circumventing American law?

-So I think I think John Durham's statement is the best statement.
+So I think John Durham's statement is the best statement.

 He says he has the utmost respect for the mission of the Office of Inspector General and the comprehensive work that went into the report prepared by Mike Harwitz and the staff.